h2oai/wave/website/blog/2022-02-08-wave-on-heroku.md

 #### Log into Heroku using CLI

 Once we have Heroku CLI installed, we can login to Heroku using the following command.
-This will open a browser and ask you to login to Heroku
+This will open a browser and ask you to login to Heroku.

 ```shell
 $ heroku login